Sa Dingding

-Sa Dingding (萨顶顶 (薩頂頂, Sà Dǐngdǐng), Legal name Zhou Peng (周鹏), born on 27 December 1983) is a Chinese folk singer and songwriter.
-Her ethnicity is Han Chinese, and she has Mongol ancestry, a mixed descent of Han Chinese and Mongol, and sings in languages including Mandarin Chinese, English, Standard Tibetan, as well as an imaginary self-created language to evoke emotions in her songs.
+Zhou Peng (周鹏, born 27 December 1983), known professionally as Sa Dingding (萨顶顶 (薩頂頂, Sà Dǐngdǐng)), is a Chinese folk singer and songwriter.
+Of mixed Han Chinese and Mongol ancestry, she sings in several languages, including Mandarin Chinese, English, Standard Tibetan, as well as an imaginary self-created language to evoke emotions in her songs.
 She also plays traditional instruments such as the guzheng and morin khuur.

 Early life and education

 Sa was born in Pingdingshan, Henan, on 27 December 1983.
 She became interested in Buddhism and taught herself Tibetan and Sanskrit.
 Later, at 17, she moved to Beijing, to study music at the People's Liberation Army Academy of Art.

 Career

 At age 18, she released her first album entitled Dong Ba La under her birth name Zhou Peng, gaining her the title of China's Best Dance Music Singer.

 In 2006, "Holy Incense" was used as the theme song for the movie Prince of the Himalayas, directed by Sherwood Hu.
 In mid-2007, she released Alive, available physically and as a download in many countries.
 The Hong Kong release of the album featured a DVD containing music videos, a remix of "Alive", making of footage and a Chinese version of "Mama Tian Na", not featured on the album.

 In 2008, at the age of 25, she won the BBC Radio 3 Awards for World Music for the Asia-Pacific region, earning herself the chance to perform at the Royal Albert Hall to a Western audience.
 In the same year, she also released a two track single called "Qin Shang".

-Dingding composed a song with Éric Mouquet of Deep Forest called "Won't Be Long" to raise funds for disaster relief after the 2008 Sichuan earthquake.
+Sa composed a song with Éric Mouquet of Deep Forest called "Won't Be Long" to raise funds for disaster relief after the 2008 Sichuan earthquake.
 The song was made available on Mouquet's Deep-Projects website.
-Mouquet and Dingding have collaborated on an album Deep China.
+Mouquet and Sa have collaborated on an album Deep China.

-Dingding has appeared at the World of Music, Arts and Dance and the Harrogate International Festivals in the UK.
+Sa has appeared at the World of Music, Arts and Dance and the Harrogate International Festivals in the UK.
 On 6 October 2008, her official English website was updated with information about a European tour, going from 7 to 17 November, making stops in Germany, London, Paris, Amsterdam, Las Palmas, Australia and New Zealand.
-For Chinese composer He Xuntian's 2008 album, Tathāgata, Dingding contributed the vocals for the second track, entitled "Dátǎjiādá" (达塔伽达).
+For Chinese composer He Xuntian's 2008 album, Tathāgata, Sa contributed the vocals for the second track, entitled "Dátǎjiādá" (达塔伽达).

 Her January 2010 album was Harmony (天地合), with nine songs in Chinese.
 The album also contains three remixes of the title track, one by Paul Oakenfold.
-In 2018, Dingding starred in the hit fantasy romance drama Ashes of Love, portraying the Immortal Yuanji.
+In 2018, Sa starred in the hit fantasy romance drama Ashes of Love, portraying the Immortal Yuanji.